waptug/geekzonehostingllc-clipbucket-lamp-server/README.md

     chmod -R 777 app/upload/images

+There are to ways to deploy this project.
+The first option is more suitable for deploying the application locally.
+And the second option it's for SSL support with your own domain.

+Option  #1 - Local deployment (without SSL)

     Deploy the docker compose project.

     docker-compose up -d